 This Is One Dazzling Destination

 Santa Fe, New Mexico has so much going for it as a travel destination.
 This 400-year-old state capital, founded back when the Southwest was part of Spain, feels exotic.
 Nowhere else will you find Iberian traditions blended with Pueblo tribal culture and Wild West spirit.
+Here are all the reasons I think that Santa Fe is a spectacular luxury travel destination,

 One of the Best Things to Do in Santa Fe: Eat!